 The Centro’s long history has shaped the field of Classics

 The program is a stand-alone institution led by a Managing Committee.
 Under a long-term agreement with the consortium members, the Global Education Program of Duke University handles the applications and oversees academic accreditation and other student-related issues.
-Campus representatives of member institutions elect the Managing Committee, which is composed of a Chair (currently Professor Gregory Bucher) and four others.
+Campus representatives of member institutions elect the Managing Committee, which is composed of a Chair (currently Professor Jeremy Hartnett) and four others.
 A member of Duke’s Classical Studies Department serves as Secretary.
 The Managing Committee appoints the teaching faculty of the Centro, approves its budget, reviews student applications, supervises the curriculum, and establishes policy.

 Over the last decade, the Chair of the Managing Committee has been assisted by an Advisory Board composed of experts in various fields, many of whom are Centro alumni.